gbt1988/subdrive/README.md

-# Substrate Box
+# Sub-Box

-A smart box which makes the development on Substrate friendly, features planned:
+A handy tool makes the development on Substrate more smooth and friendly,  features included:

-* Substrate compiling service;
+* Remote boost service to make Substrate compiling faster;
+* A quick multi-node environment to test your MVP in a production environment.
+* Smart contract sandbox.
 * All-in-one depolyment helper;
 * Nocode (draw and drag) for Substrate;
-* Smart contract sandbox.

-## How to use comiling service
+## Use remote comiling service

 1. Raise an issue in this repo like [this one](https://github.com/sub-box/sub-box/issues/2).

-2. Install [Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html) if you don't have it.
+2. Install `cargo remote` on your local machine:
 ```shell
 curl https://sh.rustup.rs -sSf | sh
 ```